Stock market today: Wall Street falls, bringing the S&P 500 index 10% below its July peak

-NEW YORK (AP) — Stocks stumbled on Wall Street Friday, bringing the S&P 500 10% below the peak it reached in July and putting the benchmark index into what's called a “correction.”
+NEW YORK (AP) — Stocks stumbled on Wall Street, bringing the S&P 500 10% below the peak it reached in July and putting the benchmark index into what's called a “correction.”

 The Nasdaq was the bright spot in the market, gaining ground on the strength of several big technology and communications companies that reported solid earnings.
 The index rose 47.41 points, or 0.4%, to 12,643.01.